#OrganizationOfTheWeek – A Look at the Montpellier Health Tutoring Association

 Association of Pharmacy Tutors:

-We've also put together a promotional video for you in collaboration with the three tutoring programs!
+We've also put together a video presentation for you, in collaboration with the three tutoring programs!